 “Trash” was the first single that The New York Dolls released.
 Lyrically, it concerns hookers, rent boys, junkies and thieves but demands that we treat them with respect as human beings.
 Musically, it straddles glam rock and punk rock in an exceptionally appealing style.

 Disc 2 Track 1 Girl From Germany by Sparks.
 June 1974.
 This is strange.
 According to Jon Savage’s choice, there were no great singles released between August 1973 and June 1974.
-That’s the whole of my Second Year at Royal Holloway College, Christmas Day in Stoke-On-Trent with Allen and Sara, my failed date with Jerry and finding out that I loved programming and missed my chance to become a rival to Bill Gates.
-More important than any of this was Dom’s 21st birthday celebrations just before this track by Sparks was released as a single.
+That’s the whole of my Second Year at Royal Holloway College, Christmas Day in Stoke-On-Trent with Pete and Rose, my failed date with Justine and finding out that I loved programming and missed my chance to become a rival to Bill Gates.
+More important than any of this was Ben’s 21st birthday celebrations just before this track by Sparks was released as a single.
 After tea and cake in his room, we all ventured to The Barley Mow in Englefield Green.
 Several pints of Courage Best were consumed which meant that unfunny things suddenly became hilarious.
-A Yorkshire lad, who was a half decent cricketer, stood up to make a point, somebody took his chair away and he sat back down on the floor.
+A Yorkshire lad, Steve, who was a half decent cricketer, stood up to make a point, somebody took his chair away and he sat back down on the floor.
 My, how we all laughed at his pain.
 Looking at a mounted deer on the wall of the pub, someone remarked “that antelope must have been going at a helluva speed” and the hysteria seemed to last for hours.
-On the way home, a lad called Arlo, who owned a flatbed truck, drove back by himself to our Hall of Residence – about a mile away.
+On the way home, a lad called Antos, who owned a flatbed truck, drove back by himself to our Hall of Residence – about a mile away.
 Halfway home, while going at about 40 mph, he was shocked and angry to find me knocking on the driver’s side window because I thought it was a jolly jape to sit on the back of his truck without telling him in order to get a lift home.
 Of course, it was a boys’ only night; there were no girls there – not even any German ones.
-Apparently, Theresa was outside the pub, peered in and decided that not even her growing love for Dom could force her to endure the company of such a lot of tossers.
+Apparently, Anne was outside the pub, peered in and decided that not even her growing love for Ben could force her to endure the company of such a lot of tossers.

 I’ve always understood the appeal of Sparks because they are a clever band who made intricate, challenging records.
 However, I’ve always lumped them in with Talking Heads as a band that appealed to the head rather than the heart.
 It’s a funny song which describes the singers reaction when introduced to his German girlfriend and they imagine the sound of stormtroopers on the front garden.
 Clever, but not terribly appealing.

 Disc 2 Track 3 The Man Who Couldn’t Afford To Orgy by John Cale.
 July 1974.
 I’ve never been the outdoor type.
 For many of my colleagues in the teaching profession, there’s nothing better than escaping into the depths of the wilderness, erecting a tent and spending seven nights sleeping on a hard ground eating cold baked bans from a can and stale bread.
 I’ve never really seen the attraction myself.
-The only time I ever went camping was with Francis and Brian to Scotland in 1973.
-We drove in Brian’s Ford Anglia to Sunderland where we stayed overnight with his parents and played golf during a three hour downpour.
+The only time I ever went camping was with Paul and Charles to Scotland in 1973.
+We drove in Charles’ Ford Anglia to Sunderland where we stayed overnight with his parents and played golf during a three hour downpour.
 We then drove to Dumfries and came back via The Lake District.
 It was very pleasant to be away with a couple of mates, drinking weak beer, walking up a few hills and sleeping uncomfortably.
 We had one year to go in Higher Education.
 None of us knew what we wanted to do.
 None of us had girlfriends.
 It wasn’t a case of not being able to afford to orgy but simply a case of not knowing where to find one.
 Not in the Scottish Lowlands, that’s for sure.

 How would you pronounce “orgy”?
 I pronounce it with a soft “g”, like “gorge”, but John Cale sings it with a hard “g” to rhyme with corgi.
 The seductive singing of Judy Nylon (an American avant-garde artist), urging John Cale to take a chance with her, is meant to be a good thing, but the very unavailability of anyone like Judy Nylon in my life made this song a frustrating listen.

 Disc 1 Track 21 Andy Warhol by Dana Gillespie.
 August 1974.
-Before I went on holiday, I visited the Citizen’s Advice bureau in Sevenoaks, offering to volunteer when I got back.
+Before I went on holiday, I visited the Citizen’s Advice Bureau in Sevenoaks, offering to volunteer when I got back.
 On my return, I took a call in my parent’s kitchen from someone offering me an opportunity.
 I apologised but said that I actually needed some paid work.
 I was told that I would be paid £15 a week for three weeks if I would lead one of the centres of the Sevenoaks Holiday Playscheme.
 I replied “Where do I sign?”
 Within a few weeks I was confronted with 70 children aged between 5 and 11 expecting me to entertain them for four hours a day for three weeks.
 I had a large number of volunteers, mainly mothers of the children that attended, but I was expected to organise painting, dancing, rounders, football etc. It’s astonishing now, to look back on how this came to pass.
-I had a brief interview with someone from Sevenoaks Council but there was no such thing as a Police check or anything like that to ascertain whether or not I was suitable or had any relevant experience.
+I had a brief interview with someone from Sevenoaks Council but there was no such thing as a Police Check or anything like that to ascertain whether or not I was suitable or had any relevant experience.
 To be honest, I was out of my depth but my naiveté and inability to assert myself probably made attending good fun for the children.
 In my later life, everything would have been planned to the nearest millisecond but, in 1974, I let things happen on a whim.
 I probably did have to tell a few kids off but I have no recollection of anything other than a hard working but blissful three weeks surrounded by happy children.
-I repeated this activity for the next three years and was, from 1975, joined by someone called Tim, who had many more imaginative ideas than I did.
+I repeated this activity for the next three years and was, from 1975, joined by someone called Tom, who had many more imaginative ideas than I did.
 But that reply “Where do I sign?“, changed my life.
 I found that there was something other than playing cricket that I actually enjoyed.
 I’d had other holiday jobs – postal worker, factory work, farm work, office work but they weren’t pleasant – a bit like being in a Geography lesson, listening to Mr. Whitehouse, just waiting for the lesson to end.
 Working with children was fun and I decided that I wanted to be a teacher because all children were delightful, funny and gave me lots of appreciative feedback.
 And so the next 40 years of fun, laughter, cheeriness, positivity and delight were mapped out.

 The song “Andy Warhol” was written by David Bowie for Dana Gillespie, who recorded it in 1971, but her version remained unreleased until August 1974.
 I first heard it on “Hunky Dory”, David Bowie’s brilliant 1971 album.
 The lyrics are a bit obtuse but seem to address the issue of blurring the lines between life and art and how Andy Warhol wanted to make his whole life a work of art.
 A bit like my teaching career, then?
 Maybe not.

 Disc 2 Track 2 You Really Got Me by The Hammersmith Gorillas.
 September 1974.
-Having been to Scotland and subsequently discovered my vocation at The Sevenoaks Holiday Playscheme, I went to stay with Francis for a couple of days in Coventry before the start of my Third Year.
-Over the previous couple of years, I had written the occasional letter to John, my childhood friend who was at Warwick University but with whom I had lost touch.
-I worked out that he was living less than a mile from Francis and one afternoon, we paid him a surprise visit.
+Having been to Scotland and subsequently discovered my vocation at The Sevenoaks Holiday Playscheme, I went to stay with Paul for a couple of days in Coventry before the start of my Third Year.
+Over the previous couple of years, I had written the occasional letter to Peter, my childhood friend who was at Warwick University but with whom I had lost touch.
+I worked out that he was living less than a mile from Paul and one afternoon, we paid him a surprise visit.
 He was very pleased to see us, invited us in, and played us the first Help Yourself album.
-We later met up with him and another friend from school, Howard, who now had so much hair that I didn’t recognise him.
+We later met up with him and another friend from school, Douglas, who now had so much hair that I didn’t recognise him.
 We supped a few beers in The Earlsdon Cottage, one of the best pubs in the world and left.
-I didn’t see John again for 30 years.
+I didn’t see Peter again for 30 years.
 I think we realised that we had, at that time, gone separate ways, especially in terms of the ways in which we liked to relax and chill out.
 I don’t think I understood very much about his lifestyle.
 I didn’t “get” him.

 The Kinks really were a fantastic group, inspiring much pop, glam and punk.
 The release of this version of “You Really Got Me” was timed to coincide with the tenth anniversary of the release of the original version by The Kinks.
 Jesse Hector, the lead singer with The Hammersmith Gorillas, abbreviated the name of his group to The Gorillas and, with success eluding him, he became a cleaner at The Royal Geographical Society.